Q: How do I set the water flow or how much water is needed?

 Orange: Very high power for condensing composites and removing posts and crowns.

-These power settings correspond with the color-coded power control knob on all SATELEC® ultrasonic devices.
+These power settings correspond with the colour-coded power control knob on all SATELEC® ultrasonic devices.

 Q: How do I remove the handpiece from the tubing?